oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 have the following meaning:

 - data_type_name: represents the mandatory symbolic name of the data type as a string.

 - existing_type_name: represents the optional name of a valid TOSCA built-in type or data type from which this new data type derives.

 - validation_clause: represents the optional validation clause that must evaluate to True for values of this data type to be valid.
+Validation clauses MUST NOT be applied to scalar types.

 - property_definitions: represents the optional map of one or more property definitions that provide the schema for the data type